Legal Requirements for a Residence Permit in Slovenia - Updated for 2021

-The types of residence permits in Slovenia available for third-country nationals are temporary residence permits, permanent residence permits, employment permits or permits for the purpose of family reunion.
-The registration of the temporary residence in Slovenia is mandatory within three days of receiving the temporary residence permit.
+The types of residence permits in Slovenia available for third-country nationals are the following: temporary residence permits, permanent residence permits, employment permits or permits for the purpose of family reunion.
+The registration of the temporary residence in Slovenia has to be completed in maximum three days since the date in which the temporary residence permit was issued.

 The application for obtaining a temporary residence permit in Slovenia has to be completed prior to the person’s arrival in the country, if the foreigner is aware of the fact that his or her stay in the country exceeds the purposes prescribed by a visa.